Evanfeenstra/brood/README.md

 - `./build.sh`

 ### deploy
-You can also run Brood as a web service from your goshimmer node, with docker-compose:
+You can also run Brood as a web service from your goshimmer node, by adding this to your docker-compose:
 ```yml
 brood:
     image: evanfeenstra/brood:latest